-Action: The WAST team were asked to provide a response to Stephen Harrhy outlining the timescale for the restoration of the service as soon as possible.
+, Action: The WAST team were asked to provide a response to Stephen Harrhy outlining the timescale for the restoration of the service as soon as possible.
 A letter would be sent to the Chief Executive of WAST requesting a formal update as soon as possible.
 WAST 13 DRAFT EASC MANAGEMENT GROUP ANNUAL REPORT 2019-2020 The draft EASC Management Group Annual Report was received.
 Gwenan Roberts explained that it was a requirement for the Group to provide an annual report to the EAS Committee to comply with the Standing Orders.
 Members noted that the report would outline the membership, attendance, areas received by the group and the reporting mechanism to the Joint Committee.
 Members were also asked to complete the 'Effectiveness Survey'.
 Following discussion, on the suggestion of Chris Turner the Group agreed to complete the effectiveness survey together rather than individually at the next meeting.
 Members noted that attendance had been fluid over the last year and agreed to confirm the named representative for each health board and the nominated deputy to mirror the arrangements for the Joint Committee.
 Members discussed the highlight report to briefly outline to the EAS Committee of the key items discussed at the Management Group.
 It was agreed to use the highlight report at the next EAS Committee in March and receive feedback whether it would be helpful.
 Gwenan Roberts Members noted the report and the requirement to submit the report before the end of June; a further iteration would be received at the next meeting.
-Members RESOLVED to: NOTE the report and the plans for the Annual Report and AGREED the use of the highlight report.
+Members RESOLVED to: • NOTE the report and the plans for the Annual Report and AGREED the use of the highlight report.
 Gwenan Roberts 14 FORWARD LOOK Chair Members received the forward look for the Group.
 Members were offered the opportunity to forward any additional items prior to the next meeting.

-15 It was agreed that the Implementation plan of the Demand and Capacity Review would be the key agenda item at future meetings.
-The WAST Major Trauma Readiness Assessment would also be a standing agenda item for the foreseeable future.
-Review of the EAS Committee issues for the Management Group • Integrated performance dashboard - presentation received and actions agreed Implementation Demand &amp; Capacity Review - information received, discussion and plans for more specific information at future meetings RED calls and clinical outcomes - Serious Adverse Incidents - agreed that WAST would produce a detailed report at future meetings WAST IMTP and EASC IMTP agreed that the delivery plans would form a key role for the group.
-AOB 16 Major Trauma - WAST Readiness Assessment It was agreed that this item would be added to the standing agenda items and would be discussed at the next meeting.
-Gwenan Roberts Future Meetings - Bi monthly 17 Date of next meeting - 23 April 2020 SH NCCU, Unit 1, Charnwood Court, Parc Nantgarw, Cardiff CF15 7QZ All
+It was agreed that the Implementation and Capacity Review would be the key a meetings.
+The WAST Major Trauma Readiness Assess a standing agenda item for the foreseeable.
+Review of the EAS Committee ssment would also be ble future.
+Management Group Integrated performance dashboard - pand actions agreed Implementation Demand & Capacity Freceived, discussion and plans information at future meetings RED calls and clinical outcomes - Serious Adverse Incidents - agreed produce a detailed report at future meetings WAST IMTP and EASC IMTP agreed the would form a key role for the group. presentation received Review - information for more specific d that WAST would eetings AOB 16 Major Trauma - WAST Readiness Ass It was agreed that this item would be adagenda items and would be discussed at lded to the standing Gwenan Future Meetings - Bi monthly Date of next meeting - 23 April 2020 SH antgarw, Cardiff CF15 All NCCU, Unit 1, Charnwood Court, Parc Na 7QZ anityanw, Carulli CF15 All